Skip to Main Content

 Chicago, IL

 Thrilling and serene.
 Tough and sophisticated.
 Chicago is a city of contrasts best understood through its art and architecture.
-We’ll be on the go with a small group of solo travelers as we visit a range of neighborhoods with an architecture expert to see how the city’s evolution is told through its buildings.
-Then we’ll venture outside the city to learn about the life and work of Frank Lloyd Wright, as we visit his Prairie-style home and studio.
-Your schedule includes some open afternoons, during which you’ll be able to discover on your own the aspects of the city that speak to you most and why going solo with Road Scholar doesn’t mean going alone!
+With the independence of traveling solo coupled with the comfort of a group, visit a range of neighborhoods to see how the city’s evolution is told through its buildings.
+Then, venture to Hyde Park to learn about the life and work of Frank Lloyd Wright in his Prairie-style home and studio.
+As you explore Chicago, discover why going solo with Road Scholar doesn’t mean going alone!

 Activity Level